Sean10000/obs_uploader/README.md

 # obs_uploader
-alfred workflow: upload image to 'huawei cloud obs' from clipboard
+alfred workflow: upload image to 'huawei cloud obs' from clipboard，copy the image url to clipboard.

 ## Before use this workflow：